PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Wait For Alert

-Waits for the message of a JavaScript alert equals to the given value.
+Waits for the message of a alert equals to the given value.
 They will succeed immediately if the condition is already true.
 However, they will fail and halt the test if the condition does not become true within the current timeout setting.

 ### Usage